Wetumpka, Alabama: Wetumpka meteor crater

 Wetumpka is the home of "Alabama's greatest natural disaster".
 A meteorite, estimated to be 1000 ft wide, hit the area about 80 million years ago.
 The hills just east of downtown showcase the eroded remains of a 5 mi impact crater that was blasted into the bedrock, with the area labeled the Wetumpka crater or astrobleme ("star-wound") for the concentric rings of fractures and zones of shattered rock that can be found beneath the surface.
 In 2002, Auburn University researchers published evidence and established the site as an internationally recognized impact crater.
+Scientists have estimated that the energy released by the impact was over 175,000 times the energy of the nuclear bomb detonated at Hiroshima, Japan in 1945.
+The impact zone included the immediate crater and rim, and a much larger area of uplifted area around the rim from the shock of the impact, that would have encompassed the present-day location of the city.
+These uplifted rocks are aligned pointing towards the crater center, and can be seen in the river, which travels along the western edge of the crater rim.

 Jasmine Hill Gardens

 This outdoor museum was built in the 1930s on the estate of the Fitzpatrick family, who spent many years in Greece collecting replicas of ancient statuary to adorn their formal gardens at Jasmine Hill.
 The gardens are closed and will not re-open; they had several attractions including a full-sized replica of the Temple of Hera at Olympia.